Smalls1652/Get-Weather/README.md

 # Get-Weather script for PowerShell

 This script is a silly, but useful script to gather current weather conditions and a 7-Day forecast.
-I've seen a lot of similar scripts, but I always saw OpenWeatherMap as the data source.
-This script is tailored to DarkSky (Formely Forecast.io), which is my preferred weather data provider.
-An API key will be required for DarkSky and Google's GeoCoding for pinpointing latitude and longitude.
+I've seen a lot of similar scripts, but I always saw OpenWeatherMap as the data source.This script is tailored to DarkSky (Formely Forecast.io), which is my preferred weather data provider.An API key will be required for DarkSky and Google's GeoCoding for pinpointing latitude and longitude.
 DarkSky allows up to 1000 free API calls per day.

+I am a weather geek and an IT employee.
+I work in PowerShell almost daily because it thoroughly helps my workflow, so this script will make seeing the current weather conditions much easier.
+Even though I can see them on my watch...
+And phone.

 I am not fully done making this script and it's not the prettiest, but it is working perfectly right now.